 Assassin bugs can transmit a vicious disease called Chagas.
 It causes 20,000+ deaths annually (people) and possibly millions of wild animal deaths though it’s not possible to add them all up since Chagas can infect small animals like mice and rats.
 Basically this disease is caused by a protozoan parasite known as the Triatominae which gets transmitted during the bite of the assassin.
 Long known as a major disease in Mexico, Chagas is now a big problem here in the states as many Americans and their pets are diagnosed with the disease annually.
 And though there is no real cure for it, the condition can be managed through a range of medications.

-To control a local assassin bug infestations, you’ll need to use both granules and liquids in the yard and on the home.
+To control a local assassin bug infestations, you’ll need to use both granules and liquids.

-The first step is to apply BIFEN GRANULES аt the rate of 12 lbs per 10,000 sq/ft.
-This should be done once a month until they’re gone and it generally takes two applications to knock them out for good.
+The first step is to apply SUPER EIGHT GRANULES аt the rate of 1 lb per 1,000 sq/ft.
+This should be done once a month until they’re gone.